The Ultimate Guide on Collecting Unpaid Invoices

 Once you know which invoices haven't been paid, you can find the clients and send them an unpaid invoice reminder via email.

-Depending on the invoicing software you are using, you could have an option to set-up automatic reminders so an email is sent out X amount of days after the invoices become overdue.
+Depending on the invoicing software you are using, you could have an option to set up automatic reminders so an email is sent out X number of days after the invoice becomes overdue.

 The letter should have a friendly tone.
 Make it more like a reminder than a demand for the client to pay.